 Rhonda Nesmith Crichlow of Charter Communications speaks onstage at the WICT Network Leadership Conference & Touchstones Luncheon at the Marriott Marquis Hotel on October 11, 2022, in New York City.
 (Photo by Gary Gershoff/Getty Images For The WICT Network )

 As a nation, we celebrate Black History Month each February by “commemorating the central role of Black men and women in our shared history.”

 Dr. Martin Luther King’s “famous ‘I Have a Dream’ speech remains relevant to this very day.
-In that speech, Dr. King appealed to everyone listening to end racial, political, and economic inequalities,” shared David Huntley, AT&T’s Chief Compliance Officer.
+In that speech, Dr. King appealed to everyone listening to end racial, political, and economic inequalities,” shared David Huntley, retired AT&T Chief Compliance Officer.
 “We know that when people have access – to education, economic empowerment, and an inclusive environment – the door to opportunity opens and possibility is limitless.”

 According to the Race in the Workplace: The Black experience in the US private sector report, “Black workers are underrepresented in the highest-growth geographies and the highest-paying industries.
 Meanwhile, they are overrepresented in low-growth geographies and in frontline jobs, which tend to pay less.”

 The report looked at data across 23 companies to find that “companies have successfully hired Black employees into frontline and entry-level jobs, but there is a significant drop-off in representation at management levels.”

 In the participating companies, “Black employees make up 14 percent of all employees, compared with 12 percent for the US private sector overall.
 At the managerial level, the Black share of the workforce declines to 7 percent.
 Across the senior manager, VP, and SVP levels, Black representation holds steady at 4 to 5 percent.”